University of Washington

 Provide incentives for departments to make bookings without specifying a time of day in order to increase flexibility and find a better fit at times of lower demand.

-The first thing uPlanner did was to perform a thorough diagnosis of UW’s academic planning practices – a requirement for successful uPlanning implementation.
+As an initial step, uPlanner performed a thorough diagnosis of UW’s academic planning practices – a requirement for the successful implementation of Academic Demand Planning.

 Analyzing data objectively helped identify opportunities for improvement in the use of existing infrastructure.
 These were presented to the University’s Board of Directors, who considered it unnecessary to proceed with the construction.